Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

 ## Moderated session

-Create two Teleport users, a moderator and a user.
-Configure Teleport roles to require that the moderator moderate the user's sessions.
-Use `TELEPORT_HOME` to `tsh login` as the user in one terminal, and the moderator in another.

-Ensure the default `terminationPolicy` of `terminate` has not been changed.

-For each of the following cases, create a moderated session with the user using `tsh ssh` and join this session with the moderator using `tsh join --role moderator`:
+Using `tsh` join an SSH session as two moderators (two separate terminals, role requires one moderator).
- - [ ] Ensure that `Ctrl+C` in the user terminal disconnects the moderator as the session has ended.
+ - [ ] `Ctrl+C` in the #1 terminal should disconnect the moderator.
- - [ ] Ensure that `Ctrl+C` in the moderator terminal disconnects the moderator and terminates the user's session as the session no longer has a moderator.
+ - [ ] `Ctrl+C` in the #2 terminal should disconnect the moderator and terminate the session as session has no moderator.

+Using `tsh` join an SSH session as two moderators (two separate terminals, role requires one moderator).
- - [ ] Ensure that `t` in the moderator terminal terminates the session for all participants.
+- [ ] `t` in any terminal should terminate the session for all participants.

 ## Performance